Panmoni/yapbay/docs/plan.md

 ## on next escrow creation

-when trades auto cancel the trades.cancelled field is not being updated: check if this is fixed (api)
+when trades auto cancel the trades.cancelled field is not being updated: check if this is fixed (api) trade 15

 Check if deposit_deadline and fiat_deadline are being added upon escrow creation. (api?)